Definition of Disaggregated Storage

 -

-more quickly to changing demands without
+Organizations can adapt more quickly to changing demands

-overprovisioning hardware leading to more agile and
+without overprovisioning hardware leading to more agile

-responsive data center operations.
+and responsive data center operations.

 Understanding Disaggregated Storage